Our Governing Body

 - our constitution

 - details of each governor’s appointment and their roles on the governing body

 - information about the committees and the attendance record of governors at meetings

 - register and declaration of interests for governors and non-trustee members

 The governing body has agreed a set of rules for how it operates that are set out in its Governance Procedures Scheme of Delegation on the Greenshaw Learning Trust website:

 Find out more / Contact us

-For further information or to contact the Local Governing Body, please contact the clerk to the governing body (details at the top of the page and explore the menu on the right.
+For further information or to contact the Local Governing Body, please contact the governing body via the details at the top of the page and explore the menu on the right.